boyter/boyter.org/content/posts/generating-harry-potter-spells-and-kelewan-houses.md

 Revhidio Impelrius
 ```

 Turns out it works reasonably well there.
+Same technique, get a list of spell names, break them into syllable's and then combine them together to produce what look like spell names from the series.

 You can get the source for both of the above at https://github.com/boyter/spells and https://github.com/boyter/empire-building